buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcGeometricRepresentationContext.md

 ### TrueNorth
 Direction of the true north, or geographic northing direction, relative to the underlying project coordinate system.
 It is given by a 2 dimensional direction within the xy-plane of the project coordinate system.
 If not present, it defaults to 0.
 1., meaning that the positive Y axis of the project coordinate system equals the geographic northing direction.

-> NOTE&nbsp; If a geographic placement is provided using _IfcMapConversion_ then the true north is for information only.
+> NOTE  If a geographic placement is provided using _IfcMapConversion_ then the true north is for information only.
 In case of inconsistency, the value provided with _IfcMapConversion_ shall take precedence.

 ### HasSubContexts
 The set of _IfcGeometricRepresentationSubContexts_ that refer to this _IfcGeometricRepresentationContext_.